Flora Municipality: Background

-After the merger, the new municipality of Flora had a total of 7,715 residents.

-On 1 January 2020, Flora was merged with most of the old Vågsøy Municipality to form a new Kinn Municipality.
-This non-contiguous municipality is separated by the municipality of Bremanger, making it the only non-contiguous municipality in Norway.
+On 1 January 2020, Flora Municipality was merged with most of the old Vågsøy Municipality to form a new Kinn Municipality.
+This non-contiguous municipality is separated by Bremanger Municipality, making it the only non-contiguous municipality in Norway.

 Churches

-The Church of Norway had four parishes (sokn) within the municipality of Flora.
+The Church of Norway had four parishes (sokn) within Flora Municipality.
 It was part of the Sunnfjord prosti (deanery) in the Diocese of Bjørgvin.

 Government

-All municipalities in Norway, including Flora, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-Municipalities are governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Sogn og Fjordane District Court and the Gulating Court of Appeal.
+While it existed, Flora Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Sogn og Fjordane District Court and the Gulating Court of Appeal.